Emily Radford (they/them)

 • Ripping up cardboard

-• Doing zoomies
+• Doing zoomies in the backyard

 • Roaching (lying on her back with her legs in the air, oftentimes in awkward looking positions)